The songs worth writing are the ones I’ll want to sing over & over. Those that set the tone I want in my life.Pamela Holm (read more)

 Her lyrics were as important as the melodies.
 She wrote poetry that she didn’t set to music.
 But she also put music to poetry written by others, from her mother to St Teresa of Ávila, as her beloved Schubert had done with the poems of Goethe.
 In the last years, she was really yearning to work closely with other musicians to develop her music.
 April 2019 saw her perform two new serious pieces (this and this) as part of a trio.
 She was so much looking forward to more of that, and talked to me about wanting to make space for it in her life.

 One thing on Pamela’s bucket list was to have her songs sung by other people.
-That we can do.
-Let’s help her out! – HH
+That we can do! – HH